Business Value

 Those numbers sound low compared to what most owners expect.
 The reason: they reflect the middle of all transactions, including businesses sold in distress, businesses that were underprepared, and businesses that were sold at below-market multiples due to timing or circumstance.

 A well-prepared business in the trades with clean books, recurring revenue, and a capable team is not competing for the median.
-It’s competing for the top of the range, and the range goes significantly higher than $345,000 for the right business.
+It’s competing for the top of the range, and the range goes significantly higher than $760,000 for the right building and construction business.

 Common questions owners ask